 '''

 multi_dittoPlot(

 object,

 vars,

 group.by,

 ncol = 3,

 nrow = NULL,

 main = "var",

 ylab = NULL,

 list.out = FALSE,

 OUT.List = NULL,

 ...,

 xlab = NULL,

 data.out = FALSE,

 do.hover = FALSE,

 legend.show = FALSE

+)

 '''

-object A Seurat, SingleCellExperiment, or SummarizedExperiment object.

-vars c("var1","var2","var3",...).
-A vector of gene or metadata names from which to generate the separate plots group.by String representing the name of a metadata to use for separating the cells/samples into discrete groups.

-ncol, nrow Integer or NULL.
-How many columns or rows the plots should be arranged into.

-String which sets whether / how plot titles or y-axis labels should be added to each individual plot

-- When set to "var", the vars names alone will be used. - When set to "make", the default dittoPlot behavior will be observed: For y-axis labels, gene vars will become "'var' expression".
-Equivalent to "var" for main. - When set as any other string, that string will be used as the title / y-axis label for every plot.
+object A Seurat, SingleCellExperiment, or SummarizedExperiment object. $c("var1","var2","var3",...). \ A vector of gene or metadata names from which to$ vars generate the separate plots String representing the name of a metadata to use for separating the cells/samples group.by into discrete groups.
+Integer or NULL.
+How many columns or rows the plots should be arranged into. ncol, nrow String which sets whether / how plot titles or y-axis labels should be added to main, ylab each individual plot • When set to "var", the vars names alone will be used. • When set to "make", the default dittoPlot behavior will be observed: For y-axis labels, gene vars will become "'var' expression".
+Equivalent to "var" for main. • When set as any other string, that string will be used as the title / y-axis label for every plot. • When set to NULL, titles / axes labels will not be added. list.out Logical.
+(Default = FALSE) When set to TRUE, a list of the individual plots, named by the vars being shown in each, is output instead of the combined multi-plot.
+OUT.List Deprecated.
+Use list.out ..., xlab, data.out, do.hover, legend.show other paramters passed along to dittoPlot.

-110 multi_dittoPlot

-• When set to NULL, titles / axes labels will not be added.

-other paramters passed along to dittoPlot.